TheGibusGuy's Convex Polygons from Arbitrary Points

 If it does delete that face, and create new faces going towards the point.

-In 2D this will always just be one face, but in 3D you need to do this for all other faces with the point in front of them.
+You need to do this for all other faces with the point in front of them.

 image3.png